-- The basic plan already covers trekking up to 6,000 meters (note that, in Gilgit-Baltistan, it is very easy to reach 4,000-meter base camps.
+- It covers trekking up to 6,000 meters (note that, in Gilgit-Baltistan, it is very easy to reach 4,000-meter base camps.

 - They provide with unlimited medical expenses (and Pakistan can be wild)

-For more information and options, read: How to find the right travel insurance for Pakistan
+15 – If you want to know more options, read how to find the right travel insurance for Pakistan.

 Tour operator for visiting Pakistan